 In a good inspection, they will look at materials, welds, and verify component load ratings (axles, tires, coupler, chains, etc.).
 They will look for adherence to local laws (lighting, wiring, brakes, chains, etc.).
 An inspector may ask to see plans, but usually not.
 They inspect the trailer, not the plans.
 That said, feel free to show them the plans!

 In my experience, most inspections are not super thorough.
 If the trailer looks nice, the welds look good, bolts are tight with lock nuts, and it appears well built, they may focus on the lights, brakes and other legal requirements.
-In all the trailers I’ve built, I’ve only had one thoroughly inspected — and it passed just fine.
+In all the trailers I have built, I have only had one thoroughly inspected – and it passed just fine.

 So, Are the Plans DOT Approved?
 Actually, the right question: Will your work be DOT Approved?
-Do a good job building, then you’ll pass the inspection and get the approval.
+Do a good job building, then you will pass the inspection and get the approval.

 Certified Plans Summary

 In summary, our plans do not have a DOT Approval, DMV licensing guarantee, or other government certification, because your build quality, and your choices are all factors.
 The inspection, for most jurisdictions, is the point of certification.
-Build the trailer well, and you won’t have trouble with inspection.
+Build the trailer well, and you will not have trouble with inspection.

 For your trailer, I personally recommend starting with the trailer plans that suits your needs best, even if it is from a competitor.
 Build it to the best of your ability.
 We have many trailer plans, but not everything, so look around.
-When you’re ready to buy plans, if we have one you want, we’re confident our plans will give a great road map for building your awesome trailer.
+When you are ready to buy plans, if we have one you want, we are confident our plans will give a great road map for building your awesome trailer.
+Our plans are the best.

 DOT Approved — Inspection Advise